 The Board of Directors ("the Board") and its Committees provides leadership and guidance to the Company's management and directs, supervises and controls the performance of the Company.
-The Board acts with autonomy and independence in exercising its strategic supervision, discharging its fiduciary responsibilities and ensuring that the management observes the highest standards of ethics, transparency and disclosure.
+The Board acts with autonomy and independence in exercising its strategic supervision, discharging its fiduciary duties and ensuring that the management observes the highest standards of ethics, transparency and disclosure.

-The Board meets at least once in a quarter to review the general business performance, global industry scenario and financial results of the Company.
+The Board meets at least once in a quarter to review the general business performance, global industry scenario and financial performance of the Company.
 The Chairman & Managing Director briefs the Directors at every Board Meeting on overall business performance and general industry trend.
-All major decisions/ approvals are taken at the Board Meeting.
+All major decisions/approvals are taken at the Board Meeting.
 Any Board member may bring up any matter for consideration of the Board, in consultation with the Chairman.

 The Board of the Company consists of optimum combination of Executive and Non-Executive Directors having in-depth knowledge of dyes and specialty chemicals industry in addition to their own areas of specialization and expertise as required under Regulation 17 of Listing Regulations.
-As on March 31, 2023, the Board has 7 (seven) members comprising of three Executive Directors and four Independent Directors including one Woman Independent Director.
-The majority of board members are Non-Executive Independent Directors as per the requirements of Regulation 17 of Listing Regulations.
-The details of the composition, nature of directorship, the number of meetings attended by each director and the directorships in other Companies as at March 31, 2023 are detailed herein below:
+As on March 31, 2024, the Board has six members comprising of three Executive Directors and three Independent Directors including one Woman Independent Director and not less than fifty per cent of the Board is comprised of non-executive directors as per the requirements of Regulation 17 of Listing Regulations.

+The details of the composition, nature of directorship, the number of meetings attended by each director and the directorships in other Companies as at March 31, 2024 are detailed herein below:

-Name of Directors Category No. of Board Meetings held and attended during the year Attendance at last AGM held in 29.09.2022 No. of Directorship in other Public Companies No. of Committee positions held in other public Companies # Directorship in other listed entity including Category of Held Attended AC SRC Directorship s 1.
-Mr. Pravin Kiri Chairman & Whole Time Director 1 0 - - - - - 2.
-Mr. Manish Kiri Chairman & Managing Director 4 4 Yes 3 Member - - 3.
-Mr. Keyoor Bakshi Independent Director 4 4 Yes 8 Chairman - Infibeam Avenues Limited- ID Chairman - Gokul Agro Resources Limited - ID Member Member TTL Enterprises Limited - NED® Chairman - Saanvi Advisors Limited - ID Chairman Member Innovative Tyres & Tubes Limited - ID - - Praveg Limited - ID 4.
-Mr. Mukesh Desai Independent Director 4 4 Yes 1 Member Member Innovative Tyres & Tubes Limited - NED 5.
-Ms. Veena Padia Independent Director 4 3 Yes - - - - 6.
-Mr. Ulrich Hambrecht^ Independent Director 4 4 Yes 1 - - - 7.
-Mr. Yagnesh Mankad^^ Whole Time Director - - - 1 Chairman - - 8.
-Mr. Girish Tandel^^ Whole Time Director - - - - - -
+Sr. Name of Category No. of Board at last AGM Dire held in in oth No. of Directorship in other Public Companies No. of Co mmittee Directorship in other Directors , Meetir atten ngs held and ded during he year positions held in other public Companies# listed entity including Category of Held Attended AC SRC Directorship \$ 1.
+Mr. Manish Kiri Chairman & Managing Director 4 4 Yes 3 Member - - 2.
+Mr. Keyoor Bakshi Independent Director 4 4 Yes 7 Chairman - Infibeam Avenues Limited- ID Chairman - Gokul Agro Resources Limited - ID Member - Saanvi Advisors Limited - ID Chairman Member Innovative Tyres & Tubes Limited - ID® - - Praveg Limited - ID Member - Jhaveri Credits & Capital Limited-ID 3.
+Mr. Mukesh Desai Independent Director 4 4 Yes - Member Member Innovative Tyres & Tubes Limited - NED 4.
+Ms. Veena Padia Independent Director 4 4 Yes - - - - 5.
+Mr. Yagnesh Mankad Whole Time Director 4 4 Yes 1 Chairman - - 6.
+Mr. Girish Tandel Whole Time Director 4 4 Yes - - - - 7.
+Mr. Ulrich Hambercht^ Independent Director 1 1 NA - - - -